tomislavmedak/tomislavmedak.github.io/en/workflows/index.md

 Note: all economic processes are drawing on living matter, materials and energy from nature, transforming them from a more ordered state into a less ordered state, from a more usable condition to a less usable condition.

 --

 ~~~~

-Here `---` is the default separator for horizontal slides and `--` for vertical, i.e. nested slides that I have defined when executing my command. `#` defines the heading, `Note:` my slide note.
+Here `---` surrounded by line breaks is the default separator for horizontal slides and `--` surrounded by line breaks for vertical, i.e. nested slides. `#` is a heading, `Note:` my slide note.
 Slide segments typically combine Markdown and HTML syntax, particularly when better control over the size of fonts and images is called for.

 Reveal-md can also print slides to PDF: